Sheepheerd/bblf202/main.typ

 = Project Design / Methodology

 == Hardware Design
 Students are provided with a kit to build their robot.
-However, this kit has been crafted for variety.
 Students will be able to attend *Robo-Nights* which will walk them through how to develop a specific iteration of the kit.
 This will provide students with a baseline to go from, no matter where they are in the project.

 == Software and Control
 The microcontrollers of the robots will be programmed by the students.
 Visual demonstrations will be provided during the *Robo-Nights*.
-Demonstration code will also be provided for students to become familier with serial communication.
+Demonstration code will be provided for students to become familier with serial communication.

 == Evaluation Plan
 Student's performance will be evaluated based on their ability to design, build, and program a functional line-following robot.
 Close to the end of the semester, students will be permitted to enter their robot into a competition to compete against other student's robots.
 The end goal is not to see who is the winner, but for students to analyze the other created robots and their techniques.

 = Resources
-Students will recieve a kit of approved materials.
-Students who decide to enter the competition must provide a bill of materials used for their robot.
-The current list of materials include:

 === Microboards
 - Raspberry Pi Pico -> \$7.495 per Unit